-The CECD project has
+The CSCD project has,

-- been well conceived, - evolved with flexibility is response to field conditions and needs, - helped 'non-health' development agencies understand their capabilities and role in promoting health. - put into action the philosophy of the Healing ministry towards wholistic life. - focussed on national priorities in health and supports national efforts in a co-operative spirit, and - reached out to those who need it most.
+- been well conceived, - evolved with flexibility in response to field conditions and needs, - helped 'non-health' development agencies understand their capabilities and role in promoting health. - put into action the philosophy of the healing ministry towards wholistic life. - focussed on national priorities in health and supports national efforts in a co-operative spirit, and - reached out to those who need it most.

-Weaknesses :
+Weaknesses:

-- CSCD expectations in health returns within a time frame is idealistic.
-Ambihons. - The pace at which people and development organisations work is dictated by local conditions and variables - and consequency the progress in CSCD project, is variable. - Centralised responsibility for training and monitoring health activity progress.
+- CSCD expectations in health returns within a time frame is ambitious. - The pace at which people and development organisations work is dictated by local conditions and variables - and consequence of this the progress in CSCD project is variable. - Centralised responsibility for training and monitoring health activitiy progress.

-Jeeds :
+Needs:

-The CSCD project needs
+The CSCD project needs,

-- to evolve qualitative and social process indicators to make appreciate the quantitative data realistically. - to focus attention on poor performers in terms of personnel / technical / administrative / financial / evaluation help to learn from the experiences. - to evolve methods of taking local organisations, priorities, language and socio-cultural problems into consideration to make the CSCD locally sustainable and grow. - to look into economic sustainability of the CSCD by tagging it directly to economic activities of co-operatives, income generation activities, etc. - to look into the turn-over of health workers and their job security. - to help evolving local health education media and methods. - to identify, encourage and publicise local innovations. - to help development organisations in selecting areas of CSCD / health intervention. - to help appraisal and utilization of all local health resources. - to obtain self-appraisal reports from micro-projects for balancod assessment of programme progress.

-- to evolve networking arrangements at level of CHV's for direct information transfer at field level.
+- to evolve qualitative and social process indicators to make appreciate the quantitative data realistically. - to focus attention on poor performers in terms of personnel/technical/administrative/financial/evaluation help to learn from the experiences. - to evolve methods of taking local organisations, priorities, language and socio-cultural problems into consideration to make the CSCD locally sustainable and grow. - to look into economic sustainability of the CSCD by tagging it directly to economic activities for cooperatives, income generation activities, etc. - to look into the turn-over of health workers and their job security. - to help evolving local health education media and methods. - to identify, encourage and publicise local innovations. - to help development organisations in selecting areas of CSCD/health intervention. - to help appraisal and utililsation of all local health resources. - to obtain self-appraisal reports from micro-projects for balanced assessment of programme progress. - to evolve networking arrangements at level of CHVs for direct information transfer at field level.